jaipathak1972/shidhi_AI/README.md

 Retailers mostly track revenue and feel sab theek chal raha hai.
 Sales dashboard green hai, top products move ho rahe hain.

-But real question: **profit kahaan leak ho raha hai?**
+But reality : **profit comparatively  ho raha hai?**

-Retail Margin Leak Detector (RMLD) is built to uncover hidden margin loss that traditional dashboards miss.
+The Retail Margin Leak Detector (RMLD) is built to uncover hidden margin loss that traditional dashboards miss.

-Instead of only tracking sales, RMLD learns what a *healthy margin* should look like for every SKU in every store.
+Instead of only tracking sales and the profits, RMLD learns what a *healthy margin* should look like for every SKU in every store.
 It studies:

 - Historical pricing